dirac-institute/zads-terraform/README.md

 ### Standing up a system from scratch

+First, make sure you have the prerequisites installed and the DO token in `do_token.auto.tfvars` file, like discussed above.
+Then, run:

 ```
 # Import the information about the domain where the hosts will reside
 terraform import digitalocean_domain.default test.ztf.mjuric.org